 1-Sentence-Summary: The Second Sex delves into the concept of feminism by looking at historical facts and biases, and explains how being a woman implies being subjugated to a man and making yourself smaller so that you can fit in today’s world, but also how women everywhere should react to the system and change it.

 Read in: 4 minutes

 Favorite quote from the author:

-The Second Sex is a plea for equality in a society that no longer relies on the muscle dominance of men.
+The Second Sex by Simone de Beauvoir is a plea for equality in a society that no longer relies on the muscle dominance of men.
 The book argues that women are not inferior to men, but rather just different.
 While males excel in some areas of life, women do so in others.
 Still, the society of the twentieth century didn’t see things as such.

 In contrast, women were seen as “The Other”, which is a concept we’ll explore further in the summary.
 To the author’s disgrace, women still face limits in their professional lives today, living in the shadows of the opposite gender.
 Having limitations align with every milestone they reach, women have come to know hardship through a whole new set of lenses than men.